mcpython4-coding/Documentation/mcpython/datagen/BlockModelGenerator.md

             variable self.states

-        function add_state(self, state: typing.Any[str, dict, list], *models: typing.List[typing.Any[str, ModelRepresentation]])
+        function add_state(self, state: typing.Union[None, str, dict, list], *models)

             will add an new possible state into the block state file
-            :param state: the state as an str, an dict or an list of states
+            :param state: the state as an str, an dict or an list of states or None for default
             :param models: the models to use in this case